 These headphones do not have any compatible software for added customization options.

 The Plantronics RIG 800LX have only one connection option that's limited to their transmitter dongle.
-The dongle is also only compatible with the Xbox One (the LX variant) or the PS4 (the HS variant: Plantronics RIG 800HS) depending on the console variant you chose.
+The dongle is also only compatible with the Xbox One (the LX variant is one of the best headsets for Xbox One we've tested) or the PS4 (the HS variant: Plantronics RIG 800HS) depending on the console variant you chose.
 On the upside, both variants are compatible with PCs, and the transmitter dongle has a good wireless range and a low latency connection that's suitable for gaming and watching movies.

 These headphones are not Bluetooth compatible.
 If you want a gaming headset with Bluetooth support, check out the Turtle Beach Stealth 700.